Armagh: Medieval era

 By the 7th century, Armagh had become the site of the most important church, monastery and monastic school in the north of Ireland.
 The Book of Armagh was produced in the monastery in the early 9th century and contains some of the oldest surviving specimens of Old Irish.

 Armagh was at the heart of the kingdom of the Airthir, a part of the Airgíalla federation.
 The church at Armagh looked to both the Airthir and neighbouring Uí Néill for patronage.
 The Uí Néill High King, Niall Caille (Niall of the Callan), was buried at Armagh in 846 after drowning in the River Callan.
 His son, High King Áed Findliath, had a house at Armagh.

 The first Viking raids on Armagh were recorded in 832, with three in one month, and it suffered at least ten Viking raids over the following century.
 A hoard seemingly lost by Vikings in the River Blackwater shows the high quality of metalwork being made in Armagh at this time.

 Brian Boru, High King of Ireland, visited Armagh in 1004, acknowledging it as the head church of Ireland and bestowing it a large sum of gold.
 Brian was buried at Armagh cathedral after his death at the Battle of Clontarf in 1014.
 Armagh's claim to being the head church of Ireland was formally acknowledged at the Synod of Ráth Breasail in 1111.
+The 1171 Council of Armagh freed all Englishmen and women who were enslaved in Ireland.

 Following the Anglo-Norman invasion of Ireland, Armagh was attacked by Anglo-Normans led by Philip de Worcester in 1185 and by John de Courcy in 1189.
 It was also raided by Ruaidrí mac Duinn Sléibe of Ulaid in 1196 and 1199.

 Archbishop Máel Patraic Ua Scannail rebuilt Armagh cathedral in 1268 and founded a Franciscan friary, whose remains can still be seen.
 There was also a small Culdee community in Armagh until the 16th century.